 Typically, an AC power supply acquires the voltage from the mains supply and the voltage can be step up or step down by using a transformer to the required voltage and some filtering may take place.
 The different types of AC power supplies are designed to offer an almost stable current, and o/p voltage may change based on the load’s impedance.
 In some cases, as the power supply is DC, a step-up transformer and an inverter may be utilized for converting it into AC power.
 Some sorts of AC power alteration don’t use a transformer.

 If the input and output voltages are the similar and main function of the apparatus is to filter AC power.
 If the apparatus is designed for providing backup power, then it may be named as an uninterruptable power supply (UPS).
-At present, AC power supplies are classified into two types namely single phase systems as well as three phase systems.
-The main differences between these two are dependability of delivery.
+At present, AC power supplies are classified into two types namely single-phase systems as well as three-phase systems.
+The main differences between these two are the dependability of delivery.
 These supplies can also be applicable for changing the voltage as well as frequency.

 4) DC Power Supply